sunfounder/newton-lab-kit/docs/source/pyproject/py_relay.rst

 * **Fuse Protection**: Consider adding fuses or circuit breakers to protect against short circuits or overloads.
 * **Professional Guidance**: When working with high-voltage circuits, always seek professional guidance to ensure safe operation.

-This project can serve as the basis for home automation, such as controlling lamps, fans, or other devices based on timers or sensors connected to the Raspberry Pi Pico.
+This project can serve as the basis for home automation, such as controlling lamps, fans, or other devices based on timers or sensors connected to the Raspberry Pi Pico 2.

+**Using the NC Terminal**

+* If you connect your controlled circuit between COM and NC:

+  * The circuit will be closed (ON) when the relay is not energized.
+  * The circuit will be open (OFF) when the relay is energized.
+  * Example: Controlling an External Device
+  * Warning: Do not attempt to control high-voltage devices without proper knowledge and safety precautions.

+* If you want to control a small DC motor or another device:

+  * Replace the LED with the device you want to control.
+  * Ensure the device's voltage and current requirements are compatible.
+  * Provide an appropriate power supply for the device.
+  * Connect the device in series with the relay's COM and NO (or NC) terminals.

 **Conclusion**